aholachek/react-flip-toolkit/README.md

 - If one of your `Flipped` components is wrapping another React component rather than a DOM element, [use a render prop to get the Flipped props](#wrapping-a-react-component) and pass down to the necessary DOM element.
 - Is the element that's receiving props from `Flipped` visible in the DOM? `react-flip-toolkit` attempts to optimize performance by not animating elements that are off-screen or elements that have no width or height.

-### Problem #2: Things look weird
+### Problem #2: Things look weird / animations aren't behaving

-- At any point, there can only be one element with a specified `flipId` on the page.
+- **Check to make sure all `flipId`s are unique.** At any point, there can only be one element with a specified `flipId` on the page.
 If there are multiple `Flipped` elements on the page with the same id, the animation will break.
-Check to make sure all `flipId`s are unique.
-- Make sure you are animating the element you want to animate and not, for instance, a wrapper div.
+- **Make sure you are animating the element you want to animate and not, for instance, a wrapper div**.
 If you are animating an inline element like some text, but have wrapped it in a `div`, you're actually animating the div, which might have a much wider width that you'd expect at certain points, which will throw off the animation.
 Check to see if you need to add an `inline-block` style to the animated element.
-- Make sure you don't have any competing CSS transitions on the element in question.
+- Make sure you don't have any **competing CSS transitions** on the element in question.
+- **If you are animating an image**, try giving the image hard-coded dimensions and seeing if that fixes the problem.
+(If you are relying on the innate dimensions of the image, it might not have been fully rendered by the browser in time for the new image dimensions to be measured.)

 ### Problem #3: It's still not working